SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/remote-management-v2.md

 This feature is in Beta.
 To participate, contact your Sumo Logic account executive.
 :::

-The Sumo Logic distribution for OpenTelemetry Collector facilitates remote management of data collection configurations, enabling seamless setup from the Sumo Logic UI and deployment to one or more collectors.
+The Sumo Logic Distribution for OpenTelemetry Collector facilitates remote management of data collection configurations, enabling seamless setup from the Sumo Logic UI and deployment to one or more collectors.

 ## Remote Management features